William D. Drake

 William Derek Drake (born 7 February 1962) is an English musician, keyboardist, pianist, composer and singer-songwriter.
 He is best known as a former member of the cult English rock band Cardiacs, whom he played with for nine years between 1983 and 1992.
 He has also been a member of the Sea Nymphs, North Sea Radio Orchestra, Nervous, Wood, Lake of Puppies and The Grown-Ups, as well as pursuing a career as a solo artist.
-He is a distant cousin of the English singer-songwriter Nick Drake.